hdt94/monitoreo/analytics/pipelines/modal/README.md

 It should print: `(0, 'You message is "test message"')`

 ##### Copy source code

+> Note: this is only required if building container images.

 As no publishing nor distribution of these packages is made, building container images as Apache Beam Custom Containers or Cloud Dataflow Flex Templates requires to copy packages source code to local context to comply Dockerfile requirements.
 ```bash